 Each scenario was solved by first minimizing the risk index management relation for the specified decade, then achieving a second solution in which present net value was maximized while holding that risk index management relation to an amount slightly above the previously attained minimum value.
-The other conditions for the scenarios (table 1) were in effect in these solutions.
+The other conditions listed for the scenarios in table 1 were in effect in these solutions.
 This sequence develops an economically efficient scenario for minimizing risk while meeting the other scenario conditions.
-These solutions schedule treatments both spatially and temporally (fig. 3).
+These solutions schedule treatments both spatially and temporally, as shown in figure 3.